Ketamine Treatment for Anxiety Near Me

 Empathy: Understand How They Feel

 Identifying and diagnosing anxiety is the first step on the path to support, so it is important to understand what signals to look for.
 People with anxiety tend to have anxious thoughts, like persistent worry (about a wide range of issues, often non-specific); they often believe that the worst possible outcome will happen, and they tend to overgeneralize things (think of someone who is worried about the state of the world, but not specific to any particular issue).
-They also demonstrate anxious behaviours, which may present itself as second-guessing their decisions, becoming frustrated or irritable in new or difficult situations, and they make act compulsively.
-As the person may not even be aware of their condition or the abnormality of their actions, your identification and empathy is a critical first step on the road to treatment.
+They also demonstrate anxious behaviours, which may present themselves as second-guessing their decisions, becoming frustrated or irritable in new or difficult situations, and they may act compulsively.
+As the person may not even be aware of their condition or the abnormality of their actions, your identification and empathy are a critical first step on the road to treatment.

-Someone to Talk To: Support, or Refer to a Professional
+Someone to Talk To: Support or Refer to a Professional

 Ketamine Treatments for Anxiety

 While conventional treatments can help, ketamine therapy is gaining prominence as an effective treatment for anxiety.
-It can be combined with other therapies for rapid benefits and increasingly recommended for the most severe and intractable cases of anxiety.
-Before considering something like IV ketamine for generalized anxiety disorder, you know know a little bit about the drug itself
+It can be combined with other therapies for rapid benefits and is increasingly recommended for the most severe and intractable cases of anxiety.
+Before considering something like IV ketamine for generalized anxiety disorder, you know a little bit about the drug itself

 What is Ketamine?